danishayman/homestay-web-app/GOOGLE_CALENDAR_SETUP.md

 # 📅 Google Calendar Integration Setup Guide

-This guide will help you set up the Google Calendar integration for your Tuah Cemerlang Homestay website's availability calendar.
+This guide will help you set up the Google Calendar integration for your Tuah Suci Homestay website's availability calendar.

 ## 🔑 Step 1: Create a Google Cloud Project